techcultivation/docs/overview.md

 ### Provide Asset Stewardship

-We will be able to hold assets, e.g. trademarks, domain names, and physical equipment, for member projects whenever they would like us to do so.
-In many cases, this will help avoid licensing issues quite common in larger projects with fluctuating contributors.
+We are able to hold assets, e.g. trademarks, domain names, and physical equipment, for member projects whenever they would like us to do so.
+In many cases, this can help avoid licensing issues quite common in larger projects with fluctuating contributors.

 ### Offer an Expert Network and Mentor Community